 His name was Isaac Herbert Boas and he lived his entire life in Australia.
 Apparently he was an awesome Aussie.
 He was a chemist by trade, a college professor, scholar, lecturer and subsequently, as a religious leader, played a major role representing the Jewish population of Melbourne and beyond.

 But perhaps Isaac Boas’ most significant contribution to his country was paper.
 No, he did not discover paper, but more importantly, proved that paper could be manufactured with the pulp made from the hardwood trees native to his country.
 Despite many naysayers early on, Isaac’s discovery led to paper manufacturing eventually becoming one of Australia’s leading industries.
-Given his many contributing roles to society, Isaac Herbert Boas was pretty much a rock star of his time and in his place…all of which lasted some 76 years, the end of which came in the year I was born halfway around the globe in 1945.
+Given his many contributing roles to society, Isaac Herbert Boas was pretty much a rock star of his time and in his place…all of which lasted some 76 years, the end of which came in the year I celebrated my tenth birthday halfway around the globe in 1955.

 So what’s with this photograph I mentioned?
 Well, I have featured it before on Marc’s Blog and it is shown again below.
 Isaac is on the left.
 That’s me, at about the same age, on the right.
 It is uncanny how the family genes fell into very specific harmony to produce two distant relatives who appear almost identical.